 Daniel F. Gerhartz - Gerhartz is an ARC Living Master™ and has been featured in numerous publications including the hardbound book, Creative Oil Painting: Techniques from 15 Master Painters by Stephen Doherty.
 His teaching credentials include the Scottsdale Institute and his work is included in the permanent collection of the West Bend Art Museum in Wisconsin and the Huntsville Museum of Art in Alabama.
 Gerhartz also won Best of Show in the 1st international ARC Salon Competition in 2004, and is one of the few living realists to successfully penetrate the secondary market; with works selling at important auction houses including Sotheby's.

-Daniel Graves - Graves is an ARC Living Master™ and traveled to Florence in the 70's in search of the techniques of those masters who inspired him most: Rembrandt, Titian, Velasquez, and also the French academic painters.
-There he found a personal style that fuses the richness of 19h century Italian painting with academic draftsmanship.
+Daniel Graves - Graves is an ARC Living Master™.
 He was a student of Richard Serrin at the Villa Schifanoia Graduate School of Fine Art, and studied under Nerina Simi, daughter of the Florentine painter, Filadelfo Simi, a student of Gérôme.
-Daniel Graves went on to found The Florence Academy of Art in 1991 to keep the tradition of great painting and sculpture alive, where he still serves as the Academic Director and a Head Instructor.
-In April 2008 Daniel Graves and The Florence Academy of Art received the Excellence in Art Education Award from the Portrait Society of America, and their success has allowed them recently to open a second school in Molndal, Gothenberg, Sweden.
+Daniel Graves went on to found The Florence Academy of Artin 1991, where he still serves as the Academic Director.
+In April 2008 Daniel Graves and The Florence Academy of Art received the Excellence in Art Education Award from the Portrait Society of America.
+The academy's programs in Florence, Sweden and the U.S. are accredited by the National Association of Schools of Art and Design.

 B. Eric Rhoads - Rhoads is the Founder and Chairman of Streamline Publishing, Inc., publisher of Fine Art Connoisseur Magazine, which provides art collectors and enthusiasts with in-depth editorial coverage of historical and contemporary representational art authored by well-known experts.
 Rhoads also publishes Plein Air, a magazine focused on representational landscape painting with in-depth coverage of historical and contemporary artworks painted en' plein air and in studio and the Plein Air Convention.
 The company also produces artist videos with many masters including ARC Living Master™ Max Ginsburg.
 Rhoads is one of the most painted men in history because of frequent portraits by contemporary realists, which appear in the magazines and his portrait project blog.
 Rhoads, an entrepreneur, founded the company in 1986 and produces other magazines and conferences.
 He is a well known author and blogger on art marketing, has released a DVD series for artists on art marketing, and is also a landscape and figurative painter.

-Patrick Wilshire - Patrick Wilshire is the Director of the Association of Fantastic Art, dedicated to the promotion, recognition and elevation of the art of imaginative realism.
-This genre includes works that were heavily influenced by the storytelling paintings of the 19th century; artists such as Burne-Jones and John William Waterhouse.
-It is the organization behind the groundbreaking IlluXCon symposium started in 2008, and the Illustration Exchange, the online nexus for collectors of original paintings, drawings and sculpture from this style of realist art.
-In addition he is the author of Visions of Never: The Collection of Fantastic Art, (2009), The Art of the Dragon: The Definitive Collection of Contemporary Dragon Paintings (2012), and the upcoming History of Imaginative Realism, slated to be released in September 2013.
-He is also honored to be the guest curator of AT THE EDGE: Art of the Fantastic.
-The most comprehensive exhibition of imaginative realist art, ever to be mounted in the United States.
-AT THE EDGE premiered at the Allentown Art Museum in June of 2012.
+Patrick Wilshire - Patrick Wilshire is the Co-Director of the Association of Fantastic Art, dedicated to the promotion, recognition and elevation of the art of imaginative realism.
+The AFA is the organization behind the groundbreaking IX symposium, the annual celebration of imaginative realism (founded in 2008) and the IX Exchange, the online nexus for collectors of original paintings, drawings and sculpture from this style of realist art.
+In addition, he is the author of Visions of Never: The Collection of Fantastic Art (2009), The Art of the Dragon: The Definitive Collection of Contemporary Dragon Paintings (2012), and the forthcoming History of Imaginative Realism.
+He was also honored to be a guest curator of AT THE EDGE: Art of the Fantastic, the most comprehensive exhibition of imaginative realist art ever to be mounted in the US.
+AT THE EDGE premiered at the Allentown Art Museum in June of 2012, drawing record crowds to the museum.
+He is currently curating the upcoming infra:REAL - The Art of Imaginative Realism show for the Jonathan Levine Gallery in NYC, which premiers in August of 2015.
+Together with his wife, Jeannie, he has been collecting original imaginative realist art for 20 years.

 Julie Bell - is an ARC Living Master™ who was born in Beaumont, Texas.
 A former competitive bodybuilder, her knowledge of anatomy has allowed her to imbue her figures of humans and animals with grace and strength.
 Julie's work in the fantasy and science fiction field has appeared on hundreds of book covers, comic books, trading cards, and various collectibles.
 Her work can be seen worldwide in major advertising campaigns, album covers, posters, and collectibles of all kinds.
 Every year, she and her husband, Boris Vallejo, produce the highly anticipated Boris Vallejo and Julie Bell Fantasy Calendar published by Workman, now in its 33rd year.
 More recently, Julie has turned her attention to painting wildlife, winning first place in the Animal Category in the International ARC Salon two years in a row.
 Julie Bell should also be singled out as winning the most awards in any one competition ARC has ever held, in the 2012/2013 Salon winning First Place in the Imaginative Realist Category, First and Third Place in the Animal Category, and two purchase awards.
 She also received Best Portrait Runner Up, two additional honorable mentions, and has emerged as one of the top artists of her generation.